Hi! I'm Monique, a professional cultural anthropologist and travel writer

 Cultural anthropologists go to the parts on the map that says, ‘Here Be Dragons.”
 We go to the creases on the map.
 In fact, anthropologists have traveled to the furthest, far-flung parts of the world – from the Arctic to the Amazon, to the African plains.
 We have looked, learned, listened, and participated.
 And what have we learned from 150 years of finding and living with the world’s most remote peoples?

 This is what we have learned:

-No matter how far and how wide we travel, we return home eventually only to find that there is nowhere stranger, more different or more unique than our own culture!
+No matter how far and how wide we travel, we return home eventually only to find that there is nowhere stranger, more different, or more unique than our own culture!
 And that is the value of anthropology and of authentic travel.
 There is no greater way to gain perspective upon both our amazing world and our own lives and selves.
 The prize of returning home from each incredible adventure is a new level of contentment and peace with ourselves and our own little corner of the world.

-It’s about taking home not just selfies but memories of adventures and experiences that transform you and that way you see the world and your place in it.
+It’s about taking home not just selfies or souvenirs, but memories of adventures and experience that transform you (and your relationships) and the way that you see the world and your place in it.